 Dramaturg: Julia Corrigan

-Collaborators: Elsa Dial, Jazelle Foster, Clarissa Marie Ligon, Leah Ogawa
+Additional collaborators: Elsa Dial, Jazelle Foster, Cassagnol Leonidas Jr., Clarissa Marie Ligon, Olivia Luna, Leah Ogawa

 Director Sarah Plotkin on the creation process: